-This ‘double’ smoked salmon is a simple, but fancy looking meal.
+This ‘double’ smoked salmon is a simple, but fancy looking meal, much like smoked cod.
 Go for a good smoked salmon when shopping for this recipe, and not just Starkissed, you’ll that me later.
 You can go through setting up your smoker, or cheat on it for the evening by placing un-soaked wood chips wrapped in foil on your standard grill as it preheats and leaving them on through the cook.

 - 1 lemon